PAskey/spwnr/README.md

 ```

 # Usage
-The primary objective of this package is to make data available to others, and document code for key functions in the paper: 'Comparison of known spawner abundance from fence counts to visual counts for simplified spawner estimation methods.'
+The primary objective of this package is to make data available, and document code for key functions in the paper: 'Comparison of known spawner abundance from fence counts to visual counts for simplified spawner estimation methods.'
+Askey et al. (accepted 2023) in the Canadian Journal of Fisheries and Aquatic Sciences.

 # Main functions and uses

 There are two functions in the package: GAUC() and TAUC().
 Each produces an estimate of total fish days based on a series of counts.

 More detailed explanations of the functions below can be founds by typing ?function into the R console after the package has been loaded.
 E.g. ?GAUC.
 If you want to see the raw source code for any of the functions type View(function name) (e.g. View(GAUC)) or review in the R folder for this package on Github.
-If you would like to make changes of that code, ideally you go to my Github account to get the source code and create a branch with your potential edits.

 There are currently 2 data sets available as .rda files that were used in the published data analyses: All_cnts and spwnr_ests.
 Type ?All_cnts for details.